tamc/gh-pr-chain/README.md

                      It will check the PR has been approved.
                      It will use the PR title and body for the commit title and body.
-                     It will close the PR and delete the branch.
+                     It will close the PR and delete the branch. squash-chain         This will squash a chain of PRs into the current branch.
+                     Each PR will become a single commit.
+                     It is like calling squash-into-previous repeatedly.
 ```

 File issues at https://github.com/tamc/gh-pr-chain